 What is a Bookkeeper?

 A bookkeeper is a person or a team in a company that records all the financial transactions and activities of the business.
-In general terminology, accounting clerk is the bookkeeper of the firm.
+In general terminology, accounting clerk is the bookkeeper for the firm.
 He or she is liable for keeping the accurate financial and business transactions of the company.

 Tasks of a Bookkeeper